 In this smart age, many entrepreneurs and companies have great ideas for breakthrough products conceived to shake up their markets and improve the comfort and health of people.
 But because of the complexity of creating smart hardware and matching software, they often lack the expertise to bring these ideas to fruition.

 With its expertise, IP, and infrastructure, imec is the ideal partner to develop these ideas and help entrepreneurs with different kinds of expertise.
 From the early days, imec has offered design and development assistance from idea to prototype and even volume production.
 Over the years, imec has expanded its venturing activities with, for example, imec.istart (a leading start-up accelerator program), and imec.xpand (a venture fund for deep-tech scale-ups).
 Imec also actively creates its own spin-offs; over two hundred since its foundation in 1984.
-Since 2017, imec thereby adopted a new approach with additional dedicated resources, which resulted in 22 new spin-offs with a combined market value of close to 200 million euro.
+Since 2017, imec thereby adopted a new approach with additional dedicated resources, which resulted in 24 new spin-offs.